Culture of Uzbekistan: Religion

-When Uzbekistan gained independence in 1991 it was widely believed that Muslim fundamentalism would spread across the region.
+When Uzbekistan gained independence in 1991, it was widely believed that Muslim fundamentalism would spread across the region.
 The expectation was that an Islamic country long denied freedom of religious practice would undergo a very rapid increase in the expression of its dominant faith.
-In 1994 about more than half of Uzbeks were said to belong to Islam, though in an official survey few of that number had any real knowledge of the religion or knew how to practice it.
+In 1994, more than half of Uzbeks were said to belong to Islam, though in an official survey few of that number had any real knowledge of the religion or knew how to practise it.

 A parandja, a robe worn by women until it was banned in 1927.
-This example is made of velvet, silk threads and handmade embroidery.
+This example is made of velvet, silk threads, and handmade embroidery.
 Displayed at the Museum of Applied Arts in Tashkent, Uzbekistan.

 Education

-Uzbekistan has a high literacy rate with about 98% of adults above the age of 15 being able to read and write.
-However, with only 76% of the under 15 population currently enrolled in education this figure may drop in the future.
-Uzbekistan has encountered severe budgeting shortfalls in its education program.
-The education law of 1992 began the process of theoretical reform, but the physical base has deteriorated, and curriculum revision has been slow.
+Uzbekistan has a high literacy rate, with approximately 98% of adults over the age of 15 able to read and write.
+However, with only 76% of the under‑15 population currently enrolled in education, this figure may decline in the future.
+Uzbekistan has encountered severe budgetary shortfalls in its education programme.
+The Education Law of 1992 began the process of theoretical reform, but the physical infrastructure has deteriorated, and curriculum revision has been slow.

 Traditions

 Uzbeks celebrate the New Year in a celebration called Yangi Yil.
-They decorate a New Year tree, They celebrate New Year's Eve, and give each other gifts.
-They sing and listen to traditional Uzbek music while having dinner, and after dinner, a man dressed as Santa and Father Time arrive and continue the celebration.
-At midnight, they sing the Uzbek National Anthem to welcome a new year, and continue celebrating.
-Moreover, the most popular holiday for Uzbeks is Nowruz, and it is deemed to be the most historical one.
-Colourful traditional costumes and variety of meals on the laid table take the main pattern of the holiday.
-However, the main course of the holiday is Sumalak, which should be boiled the whole night.
+They decorate a New Year tree, celebrate New Year's Eve, and exchange gifts.
+They sing and listen to traditional Uzbek music while having dinner, after which a man dressed as Santa Claus and Father Time arrives and continues the celebration.
+At midnight, they sing the Uzbek National Anthem to welcome the new year and continue celebrating.
+Moreover, the most popular holiday for Uzbeks is Nowruz, which is considered the most historically significant.
+Colourful traditional costumes and a variety of dishes on the laid table form the main pattern of the holiday.
+However, the main course is Sumalak, which must be boiled throughout the night.